kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-3.md

    }
 }
 ```
-`print` is a macro which writes its parameters to `stdout`.
-However, since `stdout` is buffered, we flush it on every refresh, to force Rust to write everything in its buffer to the terminal.
+`print` is a macro which writes its parameters to `stdout` - we have used this before.
+However, since `stdout` is buffered, the results of `print` are not always written to the screen.
+So we call `flush()` manually to force Rust to write everything in its buffer to the terminal.

-We are writing `4` bytes out to the terminal.
+To clear the screen, we are writing `4` bytes out to the terminal.
 The first byte is `\x1b`, which is the escape character, or `27` in decimal.
 (Try and remember `\x1b`, we will be using it a lot.)
 The other three bytes are `[2J`.

 We are writing an *escape sequence* to the terminal.
 Escape sequences always start with an escape character (`27`, which, as we saw earlier, is also produced by <kbd>Esc</kbd>) followed by a `[` character.
 Escape sequences instruct the terminal to do various text formatting tasks, such as coloring text, moving the cursor around, and clearing parts of the screen.

 We are using the `J` command ([Erase In Display](http://vt100.net/docs/vt100-ug/chapter3.html#ED)) to clear the screen.
 Escape sequence commands take arguments, which come before the command.
 In this case the argument is `2`, which says to clear the entire screen. `<esc>[1J` would clear the screen up to where the cursor is, and `<esc>[0J` would clear the screen from the cursor up to the end of the screen.
 Also, `0` is the default argument for `J`, so just `<esc>[J` by itself would also clear the screen from the cursor to the end.

-For our text editor, we will be mostly using [VT100](https://en.wikipedia.org/wiki/VT100) escape sequences, which are supported very widely by modern terminal emulators.
+In this tutorial, we will be mostly using [VT100](https://en.wikipedia.org/wiki/VT100) escape sequences, which are supported very widely by modern terminal emulators.
 See the [VT100 User Guide](http://vt100.net/docs/vt100-ug/chapter3.html) for complete documentation of each escape sequence.

+TODO clear screen with lib here

 If we wanted to support the maximum number of terminals out there, we could use the [ncurses](https://en.wikipedia.org/wiki/Ncurses) library, which uses the [terminfo](https://en.wikipedia.org/wiki/Terminfo) database to figure out the capabilities of a terminal and what escape sequences to use for that particular terminal.